The importance of managing configurations and preferences in professional work

 A common question I am asked is, "With which instrument should I start mixing?"

 I can think of at least four good answers to this, and possibly a fifth.
 I have already covered the vocal, drums and the most important instrument.
-In the final two days of this working week, which just happens to be Audio Masterclass's Enrollment Week (at the time of writing), I will cover options that may surprise you just a little.
+In the final two days of this working week, I will cover options that may surprise you just a little.

 The process of becoming a really good mix engineer is a long one, involving learning one's craft and making a lot of mixes.
 Over time, you will develop techniques and solutions that can achieve the perfect mix of any multitrack recording sent your way.